lowsound42/everything-is-computers/README.md

 ### Version Control

 Potential move to Gitlab or Gitea for a selfhosted option.
+Maybe Codeberg.